Back to Insights

 Why This Matters Now

-You've developed your school's AI policy.
+Your school has developed its AI policy.
 Parents have been informed.
 Students have been briefed.
-Now comes the hard part: what happens when someone violates the policy?
+Now comes the hardest part: what happens when someone crosses the line?

 Prevention Before Detection